-Autocorrelation: LM-test (Breusch-Godfrey) Null hypothesis: model does not have autocorrelation model has waste autocorrelation.
-Ky autokorrelacion mund të rregullohet duke identifikuar korrelacionin e mbetjes witht me ε {t-1} , d.m.th. me AR(1).
-Heteroskedasticity: Breusch-Pagan-Godfrey and Wald F-statistic This test estimates if the residual of the model, ει, has or not constant variance.
+Autocorrelation: LM-test (Breusch-Godfrey) This test estimates if the residual of the model, $\epsilon_i$ , has or not serial correlation.
+Null hypothesis: model does not have autocorrelation Doing the autocorrelation test with two-time delays (suggested by the test itself), it figures out that our model has waste autocorrelation.
+Ky autokorrelacion mund të rregullohet duke identifikuar korrelacionin e mbetjes witht me $\varepsilon{t1}$ , d.m.th. me AR(1).
+Heteroskedasticity: Breusch-Pagan-Godfrey and Wald F-statistic This test estimates if the residual of the model, $\varepsilon_t$ , has or not constant variance.
 Null hypothesis: model does not have heteroskedasticity According to the test null hypothesis is rejected, so the model has heteroskedasticity.
 Eliminating this phenomenon is done by adjusting the standard deviation of the residual.
-Normality of the residual distribution ε{l} : Jarque-Bera-test This test estimates if the residual of the model, ει, has or not normality distribution.
+Normality of the residual distribution ɛເ: Jarque- Bera-test This test estimates if the residual of the model, $\epsilon_i$ , has or not normality distribution.
 Null hypothesis: the residual of the model has normality distribution.
 According to the test null hypothesis is rejected.
 Albanian's economy analyzing by the variables mentioned in the model, has a problem with normality distribution of residual, this means that model is usable and valuable to forecast data up to mid-term.